demisto/content/Packs/Iboss/Integrations/Iboss/README.md

 Manage block lists, manage allow lists, and perform domain, IP, and/or URL reputation and categorization lookups.
-This integration was integrated and tested with version 10.0.0.90 of iboss Cloud.
+This integration was integrated and tested with iboss Zero Trust Secure Service Edge 10.1.

 ## Configure iboss on Cortex XSOAR